Wycliffe-USA/mpdx-ios-client-app/README.md

     ![alt text](ReadMeAssets/configure-xcode-project/xcode-app-delegate.png) <br><br>
   - AppDelegate.swift will need an instance conforming to AppConfigInterface.swift.
 See the next step for setting this up.
 - Add AppConfig.swift.
 Follow the same instructions when adding AppDelegate.swift.
+  - For an AppConfig.swift reference you can view that [here](https://github.com/CruGlobal/mpdx-ios-client-example-app/blob/main/ExampleProjects/SwiftPackageManager/MPDXClientExampleSwiftPackageManager/AppConfig.swift).
 - Add usage descriptions.
 These are descriptions apple looks for when a user attempts to access device contacts or device face id.
 These files can't be bundled with  MPDXiOSLib and instead must be manually added to your Xcode project.
   - Download MPDXiOSLib zip [here](https://github.com/CruGlobal/mpdx-ios-lib/archive/refs/heads/master.zip).
   - In finder look in the downloaded directory for /Sources/MPDXiOSLib/Resources/UsageDescriptions/ and copy the UsageDescriptions directory into your project directory where Assets.xcassets, Info.plist, and .entitlements live.
 Make sure you're in finder and not the Xcode project.